 To help employees and their families with personal problems-such as emotional, relationship or substance abuse problems - RIT provides an Employee Assistance Program (EAP) through The Health Association.

 To get the help they need, employees can call the EAP 24 hours per day, seven days per week.
 All counseling is provided on a confidential basis.

 Staff Council is an advisory body to the President, or his/her representative, on issues and decisions which impact Rochester Institute of Technology.
 Our representatives solicit feedback from their constituents to inform the perspective of staff that we bring forward on University issues.
 Additionally, Staff Council initiates policy proposals and revisions, and raises issues for University consideration.

 CARES is a program of the RIT Center for Women and Gender.
 A group of trained and dedicated volunteers are available 24-hours a day to respond to members of the RIT community that have been impacted by sexual assault, harassment, relationship violence and/or stalking.

 A CARES team member is available to provide information, support and advocacy by phone and in person.
-An on-line reporting system is also available on The Center for Women and Gender's webpage.
+An on-line reporting system is also available on the webpage for The Center for Women and Gender.

 The Ombuds Office is a resource open to assist any member of the RIT community seeking assistance with conflict management and conflict resolution.